Article | Last updated: 08/12/2021

 Barents Euro-Arctic Council

-Norway is now chairing the Beac again, for the period 2019–2021.
-Norway has identified health, people-to-people contact and knowledge as the key priority areas for its chairmanship, with the overall aim of building a stronger and more resilient Barents region.
-The Norwegian chairmanship also attaches importance to promoting constructive cooperation between the counties in the north and the Sámediggi (Sami parliament).
+The key priority areas for Norway’s chairmanship were health, people-to-people contact and knowledge with the overall aim of building a stronger and more resilient Barents region.
+The Norwegian chairmanship also attached great importance to promoting indigenous issues and youth cooperation, as well as a close dialogue and cooperation between the national and regional level.

 Barents Regional Council

 The Barents Regional Council (BRC) consists of representatives of the 13 regional entities that make up the Barents region as well as representatives of the three indigenous peoples of the region: the Sami, the Nenets and the Vepsian peoples.
-From 2017–2019, the BRC was chaired by the county of Finnmark, and the county of Västerbotten currently holds the chairmanship for the period 2019–2021.
-Nenets Autonomous Okrug will take over the chairmanship in 2021.
+During the Norwegian chairmanship 2019-2021, the BRC was chaired by the county of Västerbotten.
+Nenets Autonomous Okrug took over the chairmanship in 2021, for the period 2021–2023.

 The International Barents Secretariat (IBS) in Kirkenes was established in 2008.
 It coordinates activities under the BEAC, the BRC and the working groups.
 The IBS maintains an online archive containing minutes of all the meetings of the BEAC and the BRC.
 The Norwegian Barents Secretariat in Kirkenes is organised as an inter-municipal company and is owned by Norway’s two northernmost counties.
 It administers funding for cross-border project cooperation with Russia, which is allocated annually by the Norwegian Ministry of Foreign Affairs.